akwarii/asc/CLI-review.md

 > **General remark**
 > I think the documentation of the CLI arguments is a bit too heavy overall, with many extremely specific (yet sometimes useful) arguments overshadowing the most important ones.
 Maybe we could have a "basic" CLI with only the most important arguments, and an "advanced" CLI with all the possible arguments for users who want to have more control over the training process?
 This would make the documentation easier to read and understand for new users, while still allowing advanced users to have access to all the features of the code.

+Answer: It will be a pain to keep 2 different CLIs.
+I think the best is to trim the arguments we don't want / feel are not important.

 ## `validate`, `test` and `predict` subprograms